Undergraduate Research and Creative Activities Funds

 • Limited to a maximum of $1,000 per student per academic year in order to provide as many opportunities for undergraduate researchers as possible.

-• The Director and/or Associate Director of the Office of Undergraduate Research will review applications with input from faculty experts.
+• The Director of the Office of Undergraduate Research will review applications with input from faculty experts.
 URCA submissions are evaluated according to the following criteria:

 • Quality of writing